 6. rotation of materials (yes, this is magical)

 To maintain children’s interest and engagement, rotate materials regularly on the open shelves.
 Limiting the number of materials available at any given time prevents overwhelm and encourages children to focus on one activity at a time.
 Consider rotating materials based on seasonal themes, academic concepts, or your child’s current interests.
-When observe they are not using something quite as often, put it into storage and replace it with something else.
+When you observe they are not using something quite as often, put it into storage and replace it with something else.
 You may find that when it is later taken out for a new rotation, they have renewed interest and enjoyment in it.

 more tips on designing a montessori-inspired homeschool or playroom